-10 Intervenors include The Center for Accessible Technology (CforAT), The Utility Reform Network (TURN), the Greenlining Institute (Greenlining), the Center for Accessible Technology (CforAT), the California Association of Competitive Telephone Companies (CALTEL), the Writers Guild of America West (WGAW), and CTIA-The Wireless Association (CTIA).
-The Commission's Office of Ratepayer Advocates (ORA) participated in the proceeding pursuant to its statutory authority.
-Google Fiber, Inc. intervened late in the proceeding, in order to file comments on the Proposed Decision.
+10 Intervenors include The Center for Accessible Technology (CforAT), TURN, the Greenlining Institute (Greenlining), the California Association of Competitive Telephone Companies (CALTEL) and CTIA-The Wireless Association (CTIA).
+The Commission's Office of Ratepayer Advocates (ORA) also participated in the proceeding pursuant to its statutory authority.

-11 See, e.g., February 4, 2016 ALJ Ruling on Pending Motions and Issues Discussed at January 20, 2016 Prehearing Conference (addressing, inter alia, AT&T's Motion to Suspend Schedule until the Commission Conducts Workshops and an En Banc Hearing (December 9, 2015); Cellco Partnership (Verizon) Motion to Remove Verizon Wireless and Wireless Carriers as Respondents (December 15, 2015); Motion of CTIA for Modification of Procedural Schedule (extension of six months on Information Requests) (December 18, 2015); Motion by Cox California Telecom LLC on Behalf of its [Unnamed] Affiliated Entity to Modify List of Named Respondents (December 18, 2015); and Motion by AT&T California and New Cingular to Remove Certain Info Requests and Topics of Investigation (December 22, 2015)).
+11 See, e.g., February 4, 2016 ALJ Ruling on Pending Motions and Issues Discussed at January 20, 2016 Prehearing Conference (addressing, inter alia, AT&T's Motion to Suspend Schedule until the Commission Conducts Workshops and an En Banc Hearing (December 9, 2015); Cellco Partnership (Verizon) Motion to Remove Verizon Wireless and Wireless Carriers as Respondents (December 15, 2015); Motion of CTIA for Modification of Procedural Schedule (extension of six months on Information Requests) (December 18, 2015); Motion by Cox California Telecom LLC on Behalf of its [Unnamed] Affiliated Entity to Modify

-proceeding.
-Responses to the strike motions were received from Intervenors on August 2, 2016.
+Pre-hearing conferences were held on January 20, 2016, and June 22, 2016, and a Scoping Memo issued on July 1, 2016.
+On July 20, 2016, the Commissioner and the ALJ co-presided over a one-day hearing in which panels of experts provided by the parties discussed issues in the proceeding and responded to questions from the Commissioner and the ALJ.
+On July 29, 2016, Respondents filed a joint motion to strike most of the expert testimony provided by intervenors on due process grounds or, in the alternative, to strike selected portions of such testimony as irrelevant to or outside the scope of the proceeding.
+Responses to the strike motions were received from intervenors on August 2, 2016.
 On August 8, 2016, the ALJ issued a ruling denying the motions to strike based on relevance, scope, and an alleged lack of due process and granting in part and denying in part motions to strike portions of the testimony of the ORA expert Dr. Selwyn in compliance with rulings of the District Court.

 In the July 1, 2016 Scoping Memo ruling, we asked the parties to provide any objections they had to official notice of certain documents and reports.
-We have noted the objections of the parties to our notice of certain documents and reports, but we overrule those objections.
-We will not, however, make a determination on the truth of the factual statements made in the body of those documents -- we simply take notice that the relevant bodies reached the conclusions included in those documents.
-We note that many of the reports cited were prepared by government agencies with telecommunications expertise, including the FCC and Commission staff.
-We take official notice of the reports, decisions, studies, and other documents of this Commission and other agencies, as set forth in Appendix B of this decision, and they shall be considered part of the record of this proceeding.12 This proceeding is submitted as of September 30, 2016.
+We have noted the objections of the parties to our notice of certain documents and reports, but those objections go to the weight we give those documents and reports.
+Many were prepared by government agencies with telecommunications expertise, including the FCC and Commission staff.
+We take official notice of the reports, decisions, studies, and other documents of this Commission and other agencies, as set forth in Appendix B of this decision, and they shall be considered part of the record of this proceeding.12